RetoSchmucki/rbms/README.md

 Once you have successfully installed the [R programming system](https://cran.r-project.org/), you can install the `rbms package` from GitHub, you need to install the package `devtools` available on CRAN.
 Once installed, use the function `devtools::install_github()` to install the `rbms` package on your system.

 > Note that `rbms` has been build with R 3.6.0, so you might have to update your R system before installation.
-> To install devtools, you might have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/)
+> To install devtools on Windows system, you might need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/)
+> If you are new to `R` or need to refresh your coding skills, try the tutorials at [ourcodingclub](https://ourcodingclub.github.io/) :thumbsup:

 ```R
 if(!requireNamespace("devtools")) install.packages("devtools")